12 Wise Ways to Deal with Family Conflicts

 If you can think of an instance where the other person has done exactly what they accuse you of, for example, it would not be good manners to throw it in their face.
 You should only bring it up if you don’t have a choice.
 Then, you should make sure that you do it respectfully.

-2 Be liberal with the benefit of the doubt
+2 Be Liberal with the Benefit of the Doubt

 When you have ongoing friction with a family member, it can be easy to believe that every annoying thing they do is intentional.
 Deliberate bad behavior is rare.
 People are often too involved in their own lives to want to annoy others in petty ways.
 Usually, the reasons people have for doing the things they do are far more complex and reasonable.

-3 Remember that people are different
+3 Remember that People are Different

 Even if a family member habitually goes against reasonable wishes you may have, you should understand that people genuinely see even the most fundamental things in very different ways.